als-epics/pvws-env/README.md

 ## JAVA and MAVEN

-Please check two rules `conf.jdk.macos` and `conf.mvn.macos` in `configure/RULES_REQ' for preparation of your own JAVA and MAVEN environment.
+Please check several rules in `configure/RULES_REQ' for preparation of your own JAVA and MAVEN environment.
 Note that `JAVA_HOME`,`JAVA_PATH`, `MAVEN_HOME`, and `MAVEN_PATH` must be defined without any variables.